 Dyselectrolytemias should be corrected.
 Hyperkalemia is treated with insulin, glucose, and sodium bicarbonate.
 Hypocalcemia should be treated only if there is associated hyperkalemia.
-The mainstay of acute kidney injury management in this condition is fluids and hydration therapy (aggressive).
-A urine output of 200 mL/h should be maintained until the plasma levels of creatine kinase drop below 1000 U/L.
+The mainstay of AKI management in this condition is fluids and hydration therapy (aggressive).
+A urine output of 200 mL/hour should be maintained until the plasma levels of creatine kinase drop below 1000 U/L.

-Hemodialysis may be required in 4—8 % of patients with rhabdomyolysis.
-Most frequent indications for hemodialysis in this condition are severe hyperkalemia and persistent oligo-anuric renal failure.
+Hemodialysis may be required in 4–8% of patients with rhabdomyolysis.
+The most common indications for hemodialysis in this condition are severe hyperkalemia and persistent oligo-anuric renal failure.
 However, continuous venovenous hemofiltration works better than hemodialysis to filter out larger molecules like myoglobin.

-In patients with inherited susceptibility to develop rhabdomyolysis, prevention is the best modality of management.
+In patients with inherited susceptibility for rhabdomyolysis, prevention is the best management modality.
 A low-fat diet may be helpful.
 Other dietary measures may be taken, depending on the underlying condition.
 In patients with malignant hyperthermia, caution should be taken while administering anesthetic agents.
 Prolonged exercise or fasting should be avoided in patients with glycogen storage disorders and fatty acid oxidation disorders.

 Progression and Prognosis of Acute Pediatric Rhabdomyolysis

 The prognosis largely depends on when the management was instituted during the course of the disease.
 Patients who are treated early in an aggressive manner have a very good prognosis.
-The prognosis is markedly worse if there is an associated acute kidney injury.
-In children, the mortality rate due to rhabdomyolysis ranges from 7—10 %; however, almost all children succumb to the underlying etiology of rhabdomyolysis (trauma, sepsis, burns, or toxicity).
+The prognosis is markedly worse if there is associated AKI.
+In children, mortality due to rhabdomyolysis ranges from 7–10%; however, almost all children succumb to the underlying etiology of the rhabdomyolysis (trauma, sepsis, burns, or toxicity).